 The sources section contains all the elements that you have added to a scene.

-Be-Right-Back and Lunch Time are two text elements that I use to tell people watching the video that I’m currently eating or that I’ll be back soon if I have something quick to do away from the computer.
-You can hide ou show these by clicking on the eye.
+Be-Right-Back and Lunch are two text elements that I use to tell people watching the video that I’m currently eating or that I’ll be back soon if I have something quick to do away from the computer.
+You can hide or show these by clicking on the eye.
 For example, Hide-Keyboard is hidden at the moment.

-countdownSessions is the timer that I use for 50 minutes work session.
+countdownSessions is the timer that I use for 50 minutes work sessions.
 Hiding & making it visible again will restart the timer.
 (For advanced users, I use the script Countdown Lua for this timer)

 To move around elements like the timer, you simply need to click on the element to move it around.

 To add elements like another text or any other, click on the “+” icon of the Sources section.

 To change the color of the timer, or any text element, you need to double click on it.
 In the window that opens, you will have to scroll down and there will be two fields: “Color 1” and “Color 2” which you need to both change.
 These steps are shown in the animation below:

 Webcam is the element that makes it possible for you to show yourself through your webcam.
 You need to configure this element to make it work.
 That’s why the background is currently black.
 When we’ll finish setting it up, you’ll see yourself instead of a black image.

 - Double click on “Webcam” to open properties